More and more often I see those experienced in technology very awkwardly address issues of political science.

 Then consider an earlier study regarding what makes people into and “superforecasters” when they are accountable to a non-political measurement.

 …accountability encourages careful thinking and reduces self-serving cognitive biases.
 Journalists, media dons and other pundits do not face such pressures.
 Today’s newsprint is, famously, tomorrow’s fish-and-chip wrapping, which means that columnists—despite their big audiences—are rarely grilled about their predictions after the fact.
 Indeed, Dr Tetlock found that the more famous his pundits were, the worse they did.

 CrowdStrike is as famous as any company can get, as designed from flashy launch.
 Do they have any non-political, measured accountability to go with their pomp and circumstance?

 Along with being skeptical, analysts sometimes are faulted for being grouchy.
 It turns out in other studies that people in bad moods remember more detail in investigations and provide more accurate facts, because they are skeptical.
 The next time you want to tell an analyst to brighten up, think about the harm to the quality of their work.

 The reverse also is awkward.
-Does anyone really vouch for a lack of a genuinely unique national animal for this territory?
-In those mythical eight years of CrowdStrike surveillance (arguably two years) did anyone notice, for example, some Plestiodon coreensis stamps issued (honoring a lizard unique to North Korea) or the animation shows starring Sciurus vulgaris and Martes zibellina (Squirrel and Hedgehog)?
+Does anyone really vouch for a lack of any real national animal for this territory?
+In the mythical eight years of CrowdStrike surveillance (arguably two years) did anyone notice, for example, that Plestiodon coreensis stamps were issued (honoring a very real national lizard unique to North Korea) or the North Korean animation shows starring the very real Sciurus vulgaris and Martes zibellina (Squirrel and Hedgehog)?

 From there, right off the top of my head, I think of national mythology frequently used in Russia (two-headed monster) and England (monster being killed):